A Travel Price Comparison for Families, Couples, and Backpackers Malaga vs. Buenos Aires, Argentina for Vacations, Tours, and Honeymoons

 Buenos Aires, federal capital of Argentina, also known as "The City of Tango", is best known for its energetic and unpredictable character.
 Like a restless child, Buenos Aires is a dynamic and modern city full of surprises.
 While its French-style palaces, rooftop restaurants, wide avenues and green plazas resemble European-style architecture, Buenos Aires preserves its musical, literary and culinary traditions.
 You can't miss dining in front of a Tango show, walking around the colourful streets of La Boca and visiting the renowned Recoleta Cemetery, designed by Argentina's most important architects and home to hundreds of illustrious corpses.

-For some great organized tour ideas, see The Best Budget Tours to Spain, The Best Tours for Seniors to Spain, The Best Vineyard & Wine Tours in Argentina, and The Best Photography Tours in Argentina.
+For some great organized tour ideas, see The Best 10-Day Tours from Madrid, The Best 10-Day Tours from Barcelona, The Best One-Week (7-Day) Tours from Buenos Aires, and The Best 2-Week Tours from Buenos Aires.

 Which place is cheaper, Buenos Aires, Argentina or Malaga?